tesa1/4C_mapping_Alex_VP1/README.md

-# 4C mapping, Alex's VP1
+# 4C mapping: Alex Kojic VP1

 A mapping pipeline that maps and filters 4C data.